strobejb/andersen-ev/README.md

 ```

 The example above retrieves the ID of the first device (charger) registered with the account.
-If you have more than one EV charger, then you will need to need to search by the name or ID of the device, or use the `device_id_from_name` helper function:
+If you have more than one EV charger, then you will need to search by the name or ID of the device, or just use the `device_id_from_name` helper function:

 ```python
 deviceId = a2.device_id_from_name('Charger Name Here')